HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](tstest8.jpg)
 (This is an image of a test that triggers the microbit LEDs.)

 Moving onto the microbit piano tutorial, I adapted this code so that when one piece of aluminium is connected to a pin and another on 3V touch it triggers the action.
 At first it didn't seem to be working, the LEDs would just flash randomly and the microit got very hot.
-I tried it again the necxt day and it worked perfectly.
-Despite these initial hiccups, this is the most viable optio for the specific components that need to be timed.
+I tried it again the next day and it worked perfectly.
+Despite these initial hiccups, this is the most viable option for the specific components that need to be timed.

 ![Image](tscode6.jpg)
 (this is the adapted code.)